Ryuichi Matsuda

-Ryuichi Matsuda (July 8, 1920 – June 19, 1986) was a Japanese entomologist.
+Ryuichi Matsuda (July 8, 1920 – June 19, 1986) was a Japanese entomologist and notable advocate of the extended evolutionary synthesis.

-He obtained his PhD in entomology from Stanford University.
-He worked at the Biosystematics Research Institute of Canada.
+Biography

-He wrote several works on the comparative morphology of insects.
-He is most well known for his controversial book Animal Evolution in Changing Environments (1987).
+Matsuda obtained his PhD in entomology from Stanford University.
+He worked at the Biosystematics Research Institute of Canada (1968–1986).
+He wrote several works on the comparative morphology of insects and is most well known for his controversial book Animal Evolution in Changing Environments (1987).

-He coined the term "pan-environmentalism" for his evolutionary theory which he saw as a fusion of Darwinism with neo-Lamarckism.
+He coined the term "pan-environmentalism" for an extended evolutionary synthesis which he saw as a fusion of Darwinism with neo-Lamarckism.
 He held that heterochrony is a main mechanism for evolutionary change and that novelty in evolution can be generated by genetic assimilation.
-His views were criticized by Arthur M. Shapiro for providing no solid evidence for his theory.
-Shapiro noted that "Matsuda himself accepts too much at face value and is prone to wish-fulfilling interpretation."
+His views were criticized by reviewers for being based on speculation.
+Arthur M. Shapiro noted that "Matsuda himself accepts too much at face value and is prone to wish-fulfilling interpretation."
+In contrast, John T. Polhemus positively reviewed the book, suggesting that it "should be on the shelf of anyone seriously interested in evolution theory".

 Interest in Matsuda's research was revived by Brian K. Hall, Gerd B. Müller and others in the volume Environment, Development, and Evolution: Toward a Synthesis (2004) which was a tribute to his ideas.